mborgerson/wiki-export/wiki/Xbox_Input_Devices.md

 acquired cheaply (~$10 USD ea. on 2017.04.30).

-![Wiring diagram of a DIY USB Adapter](Xboxmaletousbfemale.png "Wiring diagram of a DIY USB Adapter")
+![Wiring diagram of a DIY USB
+adapter](Xboxmaletousbfemale.png "Wiring diagram of a DIY USB adapter")

 | Port (From) | Plug (To) | Link                                                   |
 |-------------|-----------|--------------------------------------------------------|